-The Company is a leading wholesale distributor of building materials and home renovation products and provider of wood pressure treating services in Canada, and regionally in the Western United States mainland and Hawaii.
+The Company is a leading wholesale distributor of building materials and home renovation products and producer of pressure treated wood products in Canada, and regionally in the Western United States mainland and Hawaii.
 The Company services the new home construction, home renovation and industrial markets by supplying the retail and wholesale lumber and building materials industry, hardware stores, industrial and furniture manufacturers and similar concerns.
-The Company's operations also include timber ownership and management of private timberlands and Crown forest licenses, full-service harvesting and trucking operations, and post-peeling and pressure treating for the agricultural market through CanWel Fibre Corp. ("CFC").
-In 2017, the Company acquired the Honsador Building Products group of companies ("Honsador"), as described below, with an incumbent position in the State of Hawaii, further expanding the Company's presence in the US building distribution and treating markets.
-In 2018, the Company continued with its expansion and growth plans, completing the purchase of a partially constructed lumber pressure treating plant near Portland, Oregon on June 12, 2018 and a lumber pressure treating plant in Woodland, California on December 3, 2018.
+The Company's operations also include timber ownership and management of private timberlands and forest licenses, full service harvesting and trucking operations, and agricultural post-peeling and pressure treating through CanWel Fibre Corp.
+In 2017, the Company acquired the Honsador Building Products group of companies, with an incumbent position in the State of Hawaii, further expanding the Company's presence in the US building distribution and treating markets.
+In 2018, the Company continued with its expansion and growth plans, completing the purchase of a partially constructed lumber pressure treating plant near Portland, Oregon and a lumber pressure treating plant in Woodland, California.
 On April 1, 2019, the Company completed the acquisition of Lignum Forest Products LLP ("Lignum") (the "Lignum Acquisition"), a well-established brand in the lumber and forestry distribution market in Western Canada and the US.
+On November 9, 2020, the Company completed the acquisition of Vickers Island Truss, Ltd. ("Island Truss") (the "Island Truss Acquisition"), a truss manufacturing plant in Kauai, Hawaii.